Keelman Homes logo

 Right to Acquire – Frequently asked questions

-by The Keelman Homes Team & filed under Owning your home
+by Anne-Marie Pearce & filed under Owning your home

 As a Keelman Homes tenant, you could be eligible to buy the home you rent at a discount of £9,000.
 You can apply to buy your home if you’ve had a public sector landlord for three years.
 Am I eligible?
 You might be able to buy if: Your property was built or bought by Keelman Homes after… Read the full article →